benedict-erwin/mpv-youtube-notify/README.md

 Description
 --------
-Adds desktop notifications to the [mpv](http://mpv.io) media player when streaming from youtube, which show cover album and title when the playlist changes.
+Add desktop notifications to the [mpv](http://mpv.io) media player when streaming from youtube, which show cover album and title when the playlist changes.

 Features